margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for allusions to Shakespeare in popular music and popular culture
 * Grateful to learn something from everyone every day
 * Grateful for the people with my car
-* Grateful for remembrances of Black lives and **I am not your negro** in the country and in Paris
+* Grateful for remembrances of Black lives and "I am not your negro" in the country and in Paris
 * Grateful for farming throughout the country
 * Grateful that Thomas Jefferson had intuition of the limitlessness of the human mid
 * Grateful for family members who engage with family farming